 Note.
 Based on Justices votes on antitrust cases mentioning the Sherman Act and data from Epstein, Landes, and Posner., as updated by Lee Epstein until 2020.

 Figure XII expands this analysis, depicting the comparison between the mean business-friendliness and anti-enforcement for Democrat and Republican Supreme Court nominees since the 1950s.
-As can be seen, strong-enforcement Justices are usually associated with a pro-enforcement position that is slightly more pronounced than their pro-business profile.
-However, and in particular starting with the justices’ appointments after the 1980s, their anti-antitrust enforcement stance is much more pronounced than their pro-business views.
-(We excluded Gorsuch, Kavanagh and Barrett from our analysis of the individual behavior of Justices because they voted in few cases).
+As the figure illustrates, strong-enforcement justices are usually associated with a pro-enforcement position that is slightly more pronounced than their pro-business profile.
+However, and in particular starting with justices appointed after the 1980s, their anti-antitrust enforcement stance is much more pronounced than their pro-business views.
+(We excluded Gorsuch, Kavanagh and Barrett from our analysis of the individual behavior of justices because they voted in too few cases).

-Figure XII: Average business-friendliness and anti-enforcement score per Justice – from 1952 to today
+Figure XII: Average business-friendliness and anti-enforcement score per justice – from 1952 to today